juliasilge/supervised-ML-case-studies-course/slides/chapter3_13.md

 ---

-# Let's finish this case study!
+# Let's finish this case study!👏

-No 👏tes: Before we wrap up this case study, it's time for you to evaluate these models for yourself.
+Notes: Before we wrap up this case study, it's time for you to evaluate these models for yourself.